Using SoloLink with Wifibooth to connect your Printer & Internet

 When the wifi of your iPad is connected directly to your camera, then by default your iPad cannot connect to a printer or use the internet.
-This is a common issue because only Canon and Panasonic cameras support connecting their wifi to a router (infrastructure mode).
-BluePrint is a FREE app specifically developed to solve this problem, and Wifibooth integrates with it directly.
-If you want to share access to a printer or the internet over Bluetooth, then you must use BluePrint to do this.
+This is a common problem because only Canon and Panasonic cameras support connecting their wifi to a router (infrastructure mode).
+Wifibooth works with SoloLink to solve this problem.
+If you want to share access to a printer or the internet over Bluetooth to Wifibooth, then you must use SoloLink to do this.

-When Wifibooth is connected to BluePrint, BluePrint can share its internet connectivity to Wifibooth.
+When Wifibooth is connected to SoloLink, SoloLink can share its internet connectivity to Wifibooth.
 This means your emails, Dropbox uploads etc can happen even while your iPad is connected directly to your camera’s wifi.

 - A second iOS device with Bluetooth and wi-fi, running iOS 9.0 or newer.
 That’s basically any iPhone or iPod Touch that you have lying around